Bowling Green Falcons at Miami (Ohio) RedHawks (+23.5, OFF)

 First place in the Mid-American Conference's East Division is at stake Tuesday night when the Buffalo Bills host the Ohio Bobcats at UB Stadium.
 The Bulls have reeled off six consecutive wins since dropping consecutive decisions to ranked foes Ohio State and Baylor.
 The Bobcats should present a formidable challenge, having won five of six - including back-to-back games in which they outscored Eastern Michigan and Miami (Ohio) by a combined 53 points.

-Buffalo is a four-point favorite after opening at -2.5.
-WEATHER:
+LINE: Buffalo is a four-point favorite after opening at -2.5.